-I love to create interesting and innovative stuff to do – like become a radio presenter and co-ordinator of Lusophone Beats.
+I love to create interesting and innovative stuff to do – like become a radio presenter and host world music shows.
 In Portugal, I was the guy in my circle of friends listening to the weird and alternative radio stations like XFM, Radar and Oxigénio.
 Born in the cosmopolitan Lisboa and raised in Amadora, the most African Portuguese city, early I got into touch with the highly contagious rhythmic sounds.
-Right now, I’m totally excited to be sharing with you awesome sounds like Mozambican marrabenta, Cape Verde morna, Brazilian samba, Angolan kuduro and much more.
+I’m totally excited to share with RTR listeners awesome sounds like Mozambican marrabenta, Cape Verde morna and funana, Brazilian samba, Angolan kuduro and much more.

-The feeling of community, the outstanding RTRFM listeners enthusiastic for innovative, interesting and inspiring sounds, being on a mission to play fringe and innovative music made in Lusophone countries!
+The feeling of community.
+The outstanding RTRFM listeners enthusiastic for innovative, interesting and inspiring sounds.
+And, being on a mission to play fringe and innovative music made in a multitude of countries!

 What do you do in real life?